35 Irreversible dynamics

 \[ \begin{align} \sigma_r = k\sqrt{r}. \end{align} \]

-The standard deviation averaged over the base area of a circular cell is $\newoverline{\sigma}$
+The standard deviation $\newoverline{\sigma}$ averaged over the base area of a circular cell thus satisfies

 \[ \begin{align} \newoverline{\sigma} = \frac{\int_A\sigma dA}{\int_A\sigma dA} = \frac{\int_0^R2\pi r\sigma_rdr}{\pi R^2} = \frac{\int_0^R2\pi rk\sqrt{r}dr}{\pi R^2} = \frac{2\pi k\int_0^R r^{3/2}dr}{\pi R^2} = 2\pi k\frac{2R^{5/2}}{5\pi R^2} = 2\pi k\frac{2R^{1/2}}{5\pi} = \frac{4k}{5\pi^{1/4}}A_c^{1/4}. \end{align} \]

-For $k$ one makes a heuristic approach
+For $k$, one makes a heuristic ansatz

 \[ \begin{align} k = \frac{\delta\Gamma}{\sqrt{d}}. \end{align} \]